django/code-of-conduct/enforcement.md

 will respond to the reporter(s) with an update and projected timeline for resolution.

+When communicating with all parties involved, the working group should follow the [Communications Guidelines](communications.md), which provide detailed guidance on protecting reporters, using trauma-informed language, engaging with reported parties, and handling sensitive conversations about repair and accountability.

 ## Record Keeping and Privacy

 ### Record Retention